ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 The objectives of this lesson are:

 - Getting familiar with google cloud functions.
-- Understanding how to write a cloud function.
+- Understanding the different types of cloud functions.

 ## Introduction to Cloud Functions